-You may have commonly heard that the stock market is a good place for people to make money.
-In that context, you may also have heard of terms like ‘investing’ and ‘trading’, but they might sound confusing, especially if you're new to this environment.
-The good news is that both trading and investing have their own styles, goals and benefits in terms of making money.
-But, how do you decide which one is for you?
+You may have commonly heard that the stock market is potentially helps people earn returns.
+In that context, you may also have heard of terms like ‘investing’ and ‘trading’, but they might sound confusing, especially if you’re new to this environment.
+The good news is that both trading and investing have their own styles, goals, and benefits in terms of making money.

 What is investing?